Quymbee/Quymbee/README.md

 ## 👩🏻‍💻 how I work
 Adaptively and creatively with a smile :blush:
 I find that a positive attitude can go a long way in any workplace.
 My motivation is to always be learning and on time — it's sometimes hard to do both, but I try :upside_down_face: checklists and trellos are definitely my friends!
+When I code, my mindset is to 'leave it better than you found it', so I am a proactive and communicative team member.

 ## :coffee:  wanna chat ?